George-LabX/raspicluster/Tutorial/3pi_setup.md

 # Programming a Raspberry Pi (RPi)
 ##### This tutorial we will walk you through the individual programming of each RPi to be in a cluster design.
+All the files mentioned for RPi programming can be found in the [RPi_codes](https://github.com/George-LabX/raspicluster/tree/main/RPi_Codes) folder.
 #